 The FARO Design ScanArm’s little brother (even though it’s actually a bit older) is our HEXAGON ROMER Stinger IIi.
 The ROMER arm, as we refer to it, serves a similar purpose to the FARO scanner.
 It allows us to make 3D models of various vehicle parts in order to create our prototype models.
 While it seems a little excessive to have both the FARO scanner and the ROMER arm, the ROMER arm saves us a lot of setup time for parts that are less complex and easily taken off of the car; and as any business owner knows, time is pretty important.

 Now that you know a little bit about the tools we use to create our products, let’s get to the really important part: the people.
 As I mentioned earlier, we’re not just an office of employees.
 We’re all gearheads who share a love of all things automotive.
-Our product development team’s offices are located in our new engineering facility in New Castle, Delaware.
-This area is home to project managers, engineers, drafters, fabricators, and our content team.
-Our other building houses our corporate offices, as well as our marketing and customer support teams.
+Our product development team’s offices are located in our engineering facility in New Castle, Delaware.
+This area is home to project managers, engineers, drafters, fabricators, and our marketing and content team.
+Our other building houses our corporate offices, as well as our customer support teams and product warehouse.

 Our product development teams are organized into “cells.”
 Each cell contains a project manager, engineer, and automotive journalist.
 The project manager’s (PM) job is to do just that, manage projects.
 The PM makes sure every project is on track and any issues are addressed.
 Our PMs are time-management gurus, and I’m always amazed at how much they can get done in a day.